 The way it happened,

 Through our eyes, from our mouths no filter

 Take our story back kick the system outta kilter

 Tin and Kit talk about their foster home- from 'Cassie and the Lights'

-KIT Maisie Peters who I sit next to at lunch asked me an’ Tin today what was different about living with Mark and Barbera ‘stead of bein’ at home with mum.
+KIT Maisie Peters who I sit next to at lunch asked me an’ Tin today what was different about living with Mark and Alice in‘stead of being at home with mum.

-TIN And I started an’ said all the books they have- by people like Charles Dickens and Richard and Judy
+TIN And I started and said all the books they have- by people like Charles Dickens and Richard and Judy

 KIT Then I said the jar I found that said Waitrose Essential Artichoke Hearts and I didn't know what Artichoke Hearts were so I googled them and I don't think Artichoke Hearts are essential really I think they are a treat

 TIN Mum likes the music we do, but Mark likes Wagner and Tchaikovsky

 KIT and he thought Ariana Grande was summat you ordered in Starbucks